 And whenever we break bread-whether it's in our lovely church or at every meal-let's take a moment to reflect on what we are all about.

 Love.
 It's all about who Love is and what Love does.
-And that Love is still forming us and everyone around us.
+It's about how we look for you in every single person around us.